 Painter of Polish descent who figures among the most significant representatives of Art Deco aesthetics.
-The aesthetics developed by Lempicka appealed to the tastes of the affluent bourgeoisie of the early 20th century.
+The aesthetics developed by Lempicka appealed to the tastes of the affluent bourgeoisie.

 Her father disappeared from Tamara's life when she was only a few years old and the circumstances of his leaving remained the artist's painful and deeply hidden secret.
 She claimed her parents got divorced, but it is believed that Borys Gorski committed suicide.
 As an adult Lempicka liked to emphasise that she was Polish.
 She probably even forged her birth certificate claiming Warsaw instead of Moscow as her birthplace.
 Attempts to reconstruct her life and to interpret the artist's pieces prove how deeply her biography was interwoven with her work.
 It is not just her paintings that let you easily sense the atmosphere of the world in which the artist lived.
 The biography she liked to mythologize, too, shows the importance of self-aggrandisement in her artistic career.

 14 Most Expensive Auctioned Artworks from Poland